 It's your responsibility to make sure that all anticipated FA credits become actual FA credits by applying on time and completing all steps required to be authorized to receive your aid.
 We won't remove any late charges on your student account because you didn't file for financial aid on time.
 You may be subject to enrollment cancellation if fees are not paid or otherwise resolved by the fee due date.

 ►What if I need to make payment arrangements?
 Cal Maritime currently offers a no-interest payment plan to students.
 The Installment Payment Plan requires an initial deposit payment of 25% of the total fees owed on the student account plus a $50 Admin Fee payable by the fee due date.
 The balance will be due in 3 equal payments by the 1st of each subsequent month.
 Forms must be signed and turned into the Cashier before the plan can be setup.
 A late fee will be charged for each payment received after the due date.

 ►My student account balance is a credit, how do I receive my refund?
-Refunds will be automatically processed throughout the semester when there is a credit balance on the student account.
-Refunds (other than refunds from Parent Loans) are always issued to the student, even when the tuition has been paid by your Authorized Payer.
+Refunds are automatically processed throughout the semester when there is a credit balance on the student account.
+Refunds (other than refunds from Parent Loans) are always issued to the student.
 Refunds are either mailed to the student's current mailing address on record, or deposited electronically into the student's checking or savings account, providing the student has opted for Online Direct Deposit.
 Direct Deposit refunds are processed more frequently than paper checks.